 - In-home/basement floor drains most commonly fail when they become clogged or when there is a blockage somewhere in the line.
 A failure or blockage causes water to back up below or within your home’s foundation or basement.

 - Sump pumps most commonly fail due to power outages, clogs, or burnouts.
 Powered by electricity, your sump pump will fail and likely overflow because the it has no way to expel water.
-If your sump pit is not properly lined or protected from debris, (typical instances include gravel or dirt in the bottom of your sump pit) these particulates can clog and halt the flow of your sump pump.
-Sump pumps are not known to last more than a couple years in the best of cases.
+Improperly lined or protected sump pits can clog and halt the flow of your sump pump.
+Sump pumps rarely last more than a few years before failure.
 And the more your sump pump works, the more likely it is to fail sooner than later.
-In addition, discharge lines can be blocked or clogged, leading to expelled water being sent back into your home.
+Additionally, discharge lines can be blocked or clogged, leading to expelled water being sent back into your home.

 Avoiding Drainage Failures